 ** “Premarin is a drug prescribed to women to treat the symptoms of menopause.
 It is made from Pregnant Mare’s Urine.
 The PMU industry is primarily based in Canada, and is manufactured by an American owned company.
 For many years it has been one of the most widely prescribed drugs in the country.
 Canadian Equine Ranchers have been collecting Pregnant Mare’s Urine since the 10940’s.
 A “Premarin Horse” is any horse that has been used in this industry.
 Mares that stood in the collection barns are called Premarin Mares, and their babies, PMU foals.”

 This horrific practice continues.
 Info from a quick google search: “The estrogen-replacement drug Premarin, prescribed to menopausal women, is made from horse urine; in fact, the drug’s name is short for PREgnant MARes’ urINe.
 About 750,000 mares are impregnated each year for the sole purpose of collecting their estrogen-rich urine.

 Some of the thousands of foals born on PMU farms each year are used to replace their exhausted mothers.
 Some are offered for adoption, but the remaining foals—along with worn-out mares—are sold at auction, where most are purchased by buyers for slaughterhouses.”
 Roulette was one of the lucky ones to find her way to the United States, and into my friend’s barn.

 ***The Animali Farm is a non-profit horse rescue that works with ranches transitioning out of the PMU business (Pregnant Mare Urine).
 They find homes for horses that would otherwise go to auction or sometimes slaughter.
 Please see www.animalifarm.com for more information.

 Roulette continued to make wonderful progress after her first day of TTouch.
-Come on back to read more about her.
-I will continue her story during the week.
+Come on back to read more about her amazing progress.